iftechfoundation/twine-cookbook/cycling/snowman/snowman_cycling.md

 "Cycling Choices" demostrates how to create a 'cycling' effect of different choices through clicking on them.

-Starting with iterating over all elements with the class 'cycle', each element's 'choices' and 'selection' attribute values are saved as global variables not expected to change during the story.
+Starting with iterating over all elements with the class cycle, each element's 'choices' and 'selection' attribute values are saved as global variables not expected to change during the story.
 Next, through using jQuery, a [*.click()*](https://api.jquery.com/click/) trigger is set for all elements with the class 'cycle'.

 When triggered, the global values of 'choices' and 'selection' for the element are retrieved and the 'selection' updated.
 The 'text' of the element is set to the selection index of the 'choices' array.